cvc5/ethos/user_manual.md

 Similarly, decimals are normalized so that e.g. `1.300` is syntactically equivalent to `1.3` after parsing.
 Note this is independent of whether these decimal values are further normalized to rational values.
 In other words, by default `1.300` is syntactically equivalent to the rational `13/10`.
 Also note in contrast to SMT-LIB version 2, negative arithmetic can be provided using the syntax e.g. `-1, -10.5, -1/3` and so on, instead of `(- 1), (- 10.5), (/ (- 1) 3)`.

+String values use the standard escape sequences as specified in SMT-LIB version 2.6, namely `""` within a string literal denotes `"`.
+The only other escape sequences are of the form `\u{dn ...d1}` for `1<=n<=5` and `\u d4 d3 d2 d1` for hexadecimal digits `d1...d5` where `d5` is in the range `[0-2]`.

+> Numeral, rational and decimal values are implemented by the arbtirary precision arithmetic library GMP.
+Binary and hexadecimal values are implemented as layer on top of numeral values that tracks a bitwidth.
+String values are implemented as a vector of unsigned integers whose maximum value is specified by SMT-LIB version 2.6, namely the character set corresponds to Unicode values 0 to 196607.

 > Note that the user is not required to declare that `true` and `false` are values of type `Bool`.
 Instead, it is assumed that the syntactic category `<boolean>` of Boolean values (`true` and `false`) has been associated with the Boolean sort.
 In other words, `(declare-consts <boolean> Bool)` is a part of the builtin ALF signature.